-Interior design shapes the interior space and is modeled on how your will live with, use and enjoy your room.
-The complexities – and available options – in interior design are vast and our Designers will guide you through our custom design experience.
+Interior design shapes the interior space and is modeled on how you will live with, use and enjoy your room.
+The complexities – and available options – in interior design are vast and our designers will guide you through our custom design experience.
 The process is unique for each project, however there are some key elements that are considered for each.

 Below are some design elements we will consider when planning your renovation.